mondayrain/mondayrain.github.io/reading_list.md

 <br/>One of them is not reading them."
 <br/>- Ray Bradbury</i>

-I read a lot.
-I read as much as I can.
-I read in an attempt to truly understand how the world and the beings within it work, which - given that nothing is mutually exclusive - means that I try read everything.

 ## Current
 - [Conflict Is Not Abuse: Overstating Harm, Community Responsibility, and the Duty of Repair](https://arsenalpulp.com/Books/C/Conflict-Is-Not-Abuse) by Sarah Schulman
 - [The Bitcoin Standard: The Decentralized Alternative to Central Banking](https://www.goodreads.com/book/show/36448501-the-bitcoin-standard) by Saifedean Ammous